 I’ll go through the advantages of these shortly, but first let’s discuss Smart Campaigns.

 Smart Shopping Ads and Why They’re Different

 In many ways, it’s very similar to regular Google Shopping Ads – in fact, it’s a part of the same system.
-You’ll still have to set up accounts on Google Ads and Google Merchant Center, for example.
-Steps like adding and customizing your products and selecting a region and budget also work similarly.
+You’ll still have to set up accounts on Google Ads and Google Merchant Center the same way you always have.

-In other words, you’ll provide Google with the relevant information about your products, needs, and budget, and it will do the rest.
-It’ll apply custom algorithms to try and get the best possible results for you, maximizing conversions while staying within your price range.
+Then the big G is going to handle the rest.
+It’ll apply machine learning to try and get the best possible results for you, maximizing conversions while staying within your price range.